inspec/inspec/docs/inputs.md

 ### What happened to "Attributes"?

 When originally introduced, the Input facility was named *Attributes*.
-This name was problematic, as the Chef Infra Client tool uses the same word to describe its parameterization system.
+This name was problematic, because:

+ * The Chef Infra tool uses the same word to describe its parameterization system.
- * Chef attributes have a completely different and much more complex precedence system
+ * Chef Infra attributes have a completely different and much more complex precedence system.
- * Confusion about passing Chef Attributes into InSpec when using Audit Cookbook and kitchen-inspec
+ * This caused confusion about passing Chef Infra attributes into InSpec when using Audit Cookbook and kitchen-inspec.

 Based on these concerns, InSpec attributes have been renamed to InSpec inputs in Chef InSpec v4.